paulromano/openmc/docs/source/io_formats/settings.rst

 ``<temperature_tolerance>`` Element
 -----------------------------------

-The ``<temperature_tolerance>`` element specifies a tolerance in Kelvin that is to be applied when the "nearest" temperature method is used.
-For example, if a cell temperature is 340 K and the tolerance is 15 K, then the closest temperature in the range of 325 K to 355 K will be used to evaluate cross sections.
+The ``<temperature_tolerance>`` element specifies a fallback tolerance in Kelvin that is to be applied if linear interpolation of cross sections may not be used.
+Linear interpolation may not be used if only one temperature is available for a nuclide within the nuclear data library provided by OPENMC_CROSS_SECTIONS.
+Since most distributions of nuclear data for OpenMC do contain more than one temperature point for each nuclide, this option is primarily relevant to data used for testing OpenMC where only one temperature is present.
+If a cross section evaluation within this tolerance cannot be found and only one temperature is available for a given nuclide, OpenMC reports an error.

   *Default*: 10 K